AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

            videoCanvas.view = localView
            agoraKit?.setupLocalVideo(videoCanvas)

       // Join the channel with a token.
-Pass in your token adn channel name here agoraKit?.joinChannel(byToken: "Your token", channelId: "Channel name", info: nil, uid: 0, joinSuccess: { (channel, uid, elapsed) in
+Pass in your token and channel name here agoraKit?.joinChannel(byToken: "Your token", channelId: "Channel name", info: nil, uid: 0, joinSuccess: { (channel, uid, elapsed) in
            })
        }